typical-go/typical-rest-server/README.md

 # typical-rest-server

-Simple, straight-forward and opinionated Rest-Server implementation example in Go.
+Opinionated, simple and straight forward Restful server implementation for Golang.

 ## How to Use